Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 He just never called me again.

 He was such a coward that he couldn’t even break up with me over the phone.
 He just acted as if I ceased to exist.
-I never found out why, but looking back on his behavior during that time, I suspect he cheated, and got back together with an ex.
+I never found out why, but looking back on his behavior during that time, I suspect he was unfaithful, and got back together with an ex.

-When I was so sick with the flu that my hair hurt. 🤮
+When I was so sick with the flu that my hair hurt.

 It took me two freakin years to get over that loser. 👿